Custom domains guideCustom Domain Email Alias

 Tells receiving servers what to do when SPF or DKIM fails — reject, quarantine, or just report.
 A strict DMARC policy stops attackers from spoofing your domain.
 Best providers will help you tune the policy as you ramp up.

 In practice, your provider gives you a checklist of records to add at your DNS host (Cloudflare, Namecheap, Route 53, wherever your domain lives).
-You paste them in, click verify in their dashboard, and the domain becomes available for minting aliases.
+You paste them in, click verify, and the domain becomes available for minting aliases.
 Setup typically takes 10 minutes plus DNS propagation time.
-EmailAlias.io's flow is in the Domains section of the dashboard.
+EmailAlias.io's full DNS setup walkthrough is in the documentation.

 Watch out